Bachelor of Education Program

 Time Commitment and Delivery

 The Bachelor of Education program is a full-time, four-term program.
 It may not be completed, in whole or in part, on a part-time basis.
-Some courses are offered fully on-site in face-to-face formats; other courses include on-line components, and a very few courses are fully on-line.
+Some courses are offered fully on-site in face-to-face formats; other courses include online components, and a very few courses are fully online.
+The program is structured as follows (illustrated below):

 During practicum blocks, you must be in your assigned schools Monday through Friday.
 Morning arrival time and afternoon departure time is at the discretion of the school and Associate Teacher; arrival as early as 7:30 a.m. is not unusual.
 Click the button to learn more about the practicum portion of the program.